|Maisel Synagogue (Maiselova synagoga) is one of the historical monuments that form the

-People can visit Maisel Synagogue in the daytime by purchasing a ticket for the Jewish Museum in Prague, which gains you entrance to several other Jewish Quarter monuments too.
+People can visit Maisel Synagogue in the daytime by purchasing a ticket for the Jewish Museum, which gains you entrance to several other Jewish Quarter monuments too.
 Alternatively, visitors can go on a Jewish Quarter Tour.

 In the evening, because it has been beautifully restored, Maisel Synagogue becomes a comfortable and accessible venue for classical music concerts.

 During the winter the interior of the synagogue is heated, but it is advisable to wear warm clothing for the concerts.